 Carol Dweck is a psychologist working at Stanford University.
-Over 30 years ago, she became interested in attitudes versus achievement of students.
-She studied the success in individuals and compared it to mindset.
+Over 30 years ago, she became interested in the attitudes versus achievement of students.
+She studied the success of individuals and compared it to mindset.
 Her findings are extremely important in the area of education.
-Dweck divides people into two different groups: fixed and growth mindsets.
+Dweck divides people into two different groups: fixed mindset and growth mindset.

 A Fixed Mindset

 People with a fixed mindset assume everyone has a restrictive aptitude.
 They also have a specific personality and a certain moral character.
 Creative abilities and intelligence are static.
 People with a fixed mindset wonder. — “Will I look smart?”
 “Will I succeed?”
 Due to this, they avoid difficult tasks that might show limitations.
 A person with a fixed mindset avoids tasks that seem challenging.
 The thinking is if a person avoids difficult tasks, the person won’t make mistakes.
 People with a fixed mindset feel the need to prove themselves over and over again.